Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI

 \para{Toxicity in chatbots.} Similar to prior work~\cite{weeks2023afirstlook}, we consider a chatbot as toxic if its responses, interpreted within the context of the recent conversation (\ie the last few turns), have the potential to cause harm or distress to users.
 Toxic language refers to any language that is harmful to a user.
 Rather than strictly adhering to a single, specific definition of toxicity, our analysis encompasses various types of harmful language.
 In Section~\ref{sec:toxicity-methodology}, we evaluate \sysname{} on various datasets that cover various forms of toxicity.

-\para{Terminology.} Unless otherwise specified, we use the term \textit{chatbot} to refer to a model created by fine-tuning a base model on a new conversation dataset.
-A base model can be a foundation model (\ie an LLM) or an existing chatbot model.
-We use the term \textit{toxicity classifier} to refer to an ML-based toxicity classification scheme that can flag a conversation as toxic or non-toxic.
+\para{Terminology.} Unless stated otherwise, \textit{chatbot} denotes a model obtained by fine-tuning a base model on a conversation dataset.
+The base model may be a foundation model (\ie an LLM) or an existing chatbot.
+A \textit{toxicity classifier} is an ML-based scheme that labels a conversation as toxic or non-toxic.